openhab/openhab-js/README.md

 The quickest way to use JavaScript Scripting is to create a rule in Main UI and add a "Script Action", see [Adding Actions](#adding-actions) below.
 If you only want to execute code and don't need triggers, you can instead create a script in Main UI.

-Advanced users, or users migrating scripts from Rules DSL may want to use [File Based Rules](#file-based-rules) for managing rules using files in the user configuration directory.
+Advanced users, or users migrating scripts from Rules DSL may want to use [File-Based Rules](#file-based-rules) for managing rules using files in the user configuration directory.

 #### Adding Triggers